-In the current era, the rejuvenation of Atlas has progressed smoothly, albeit slowly.
-In spite of this, rumors of a new threat having infiltrated Atlas began to surface.
+In the current era, the rejuvenation of Atlas progressed smoothly, albeit slowly, resulting in many more political and racial issues.
+Rumors of a new threat having infiltrated Atlas surfaced.
 One of the great generals who led Atlas against the elemental forces vanished without a trace, word of governmental corruption has spread, and sinister mischief-makers roam the countryside, serving some unknown master.
-The fate of Atlas is still uncertain, however it may rest in the hands of a young woman; a daughter of one of the war heroes who secured victory against the wicked elemental hordes many years ago...
+The fate of Atlas is still uncertain, however it may rest in the hands of a young woman; a daughter of one of the war heroes who secured victory against the wicked elemental hordes many years ago.

 Shadows crept around the tall, ancient blade as it cut through the air like a hot knife through butter.
 Its destination was a red-haired young woman, boasting an equally intimidating weapon in her hand.
 The two knights, one a dark twin of the other, clashed repeatedly at blinding speeds, creating a crescendo of intensity within their shadowy arena.
 The battle lasted for nigh eternity, but finally the redhead narrowly missed her mark and the dark twin found its own.
 Defeated, she fell upon the ground, hands going limp at her sides.
 The girl retreated into a brief moment of silence before the enemy's blade finished its job.